 Applicants also can submit optional addenda to explain unusual circumstances, such as a period of poor academic performance, academic sanctions, history of problems with standardized tests, history of overcoming disadvantage, prior law school matriculation, criminal matters, etc.

 Letters of Recommendation

-Letters of recommendation are not required; however, candidates are strongly encouraged to submit at least one letter but no more than three.
+Two letters of recommendation are required.
 Letters should be submitted to the Law School Admissions Council (LSAC) through their letter of recommendation service.